Rebooting your Server

 shutdown -t 0 -r

-Method 2: Hard Reboot (from the PowerPanel)
+Method 2: Forced Reboot (PowerPanel)

-3. Select Reboot server from the dropdown menu.
+Select Reboot server from the dropdown menu.